For Sale or Lease

 Not eligible / non-contributing

 This is a 1-story, 4-bay house in the Plain-Style (ranch and split-level houses) style with English Vernacular Revival influences built ca. 1950.
+The building is l in plan.
 The structural system is frame.
 The foundation is undetermined.
 Exterior walls are original brick veneer.
 The building has a cross gable roof clad in asphalt shingles.
 A front-facing gable with round arch vent occupies the bays 1 and 2 (from left to right).
 A shorter projecting gabled entry occupies the second bay.
 Windows are wood, 6/6 double-hung sashes.
 A set of three 1:1 double-hung sash occupies bay three.
 All windows feature vertical stretcher brick lintels and header brick sills.
 There is a single-story, single-bay entry stoop.
 Primary door is rounded with three lights.

 * Date source: Dougherty County Tax Assessor